JAY6844/self-driving-demo/README.md

 These instructions use the `just` command line tool.
 It comes with the Clusterone Python library and is installed automatically with the library.

-If you have used Clusterone library before, make sure it is connected to the correct endpoint by running `just config endpoint https://clusterone.com`.
+If you have used Clusterone library before with a different Clusterone installation, make sure it is connected to the correct endpoint by running `just config endpoint https://clusterone.com`.

 Log into your Clusterone account using `just login`, and entering your login information.